 Physical Therapy or chiropractic will properly diagnose where the entrapment is coming from and has been shown to be effective at reducing symptoms and improving function.
 Wearing a wrist brace may reduce the stress over the carpal tunnel to reduce symptoms.

-Pain and stiffness are common symptoms of arthritis.
+Hand and wrist pain and stiffness are common symptoms of arthritis.
 Your wrist and hand is made up of 27 small bones, and inflammation in these areas can be a sign of arthritis.
 With an area made up of many small bones, arthritis can affect one or many of these bones.